 In lieu of accreditation, there are a number of things you can investigate to evaluate a school.
 Referrals and reviews from previous students can be helpful.
 You can also find information about the school’s teachers – such as whether or not they speak at national conferences, teach for other organizations such as local colleges and universities, publish articles in herbal magazines and journals, and see clients regularly, as well as who they studied with.
 Learning something about the elders in the field of herbalism is also useful – when you interview teachers, you can ask them their opinions about the work of various elders.
 It’s a really good idea, also, to attend a drop-in class at the schools you’re interested in, to see whether you like the teaching style of the teacher(s) and whether you feel comfortable in the school space.
 Another thing is to check out the blog or other writings of the school’s teacher(s) – do you like the stuff they’re thinking about?
 If their writing resonates with you, that’s another good indication of whether or not it’s a good fit.

-In our case, we both have published articles in Plant Healer Magazine and the Journal of the Northeast Herbalists Association, we have taught at the American Herbalist’s Guild Symposium, Traditions in Western Herbalism Conference, Integrative Medicine for the Underserved Conference, and of course at Herbstalk, our local herb conference (which was founded by one of our graduates).
+In our case, we both have published articles in the Journal of the American Herbalists’ Guild, Plant Healer Magazine, AromaCulture magazine, and the Journal of the Northeast Herbalists Association.
+We have taught at the American Herbalist’s Guild Symposium, Traditions in Western Herbalism Conference, Integrative Medicine for the Underserved Conference, and of course at Herbstalk, our local herb conference (which was founded by one of our graduates).
 We are also adjunct/associate faculty at MCPHS and Northeastern University.
-We have a fair amount of writing posted in our blog as well as a growing amount of free content posted to our Vimeo account.
+We have a fair amount of writing posted in our blog, weekly podcasts, and a growing amount of free content posted to our YouTube channel.

 Definitely beware of any schools that promise you will be a “certified” herbalist – there is no such thing in this country.
 It is appropriate to receive a certificate or some kind of documentation of your hours of study – and you can use that towards membership in the American Herbalists’ Guild, if you should decide to pursue that – but that certificate will only document your hours of study.
 We do provide such documentation to those who complete our programs.

 It can seem a little intimidating, but to be honest, we like the lack of regulation.
-Even when clients come to see us, it is up to them to decide whether we are good practitioners and whether they should follow our advice – unlike a doctor who has a piece of paper on the wall saying you should trust him.
+When clients come to see us, it is up to them to decide whether we are good practitioners and whether they should follow our advice – unlike a doctor who has a piece of paper on the wall saying you should trust him.
 Of course, not every doctor is good!
 But they all have that piece of paper.
+The lack of “the paper” means that students and clients remain fully engaged and in control of their own process, instead of relying on us to be in control for them.
+This makes it clear that our work is as educators and collaborators, and clients and students are empowered in that relationship.

 So, it’s more work, but we think it’s a good thing.